Friday, September 20, 2024

 In summary, it appears that a tire pressure as low as 30 psi is more efficient for me than 40 or 50 psi.
 As one would expect, getting into the drops is more aero (negative slope in VE) than being on the hoods.
 Even greater savings is seen when I bring my hands in close on the bars (Test #6).

-What amazed me was how quickly I was able to do these tests (under an hour) AND despite less than ideal conditions (it was windy, course was flat, and I did not vary alter speed very much) I had results that yielded valuable information.
+What amazed me was how quickly I was able to do these tests (under an hour) AND despite less than ideal conditions (it was windy, course was flat, and I did not alter speed very much) I had results that yielded valuable information.

 Test Protocol